Ultimate Forza Horizon 5 Drift Tune Guide

 Tires and Rims

-The type of Rims you install on your drift car won’t matter much, since the weight savings between models are only marginal at best.
-So for the Rims, you can go purely based on looks and choose the one that you like the most.
-Just choose whatever tickles your fancy.
-Take it from us – you can’t go wrong with any of the Work Meister wheels featured in Forza Horizon 5.
+The type of Rims you install on your drift car won’t matter much since the weight savings between models are only marginal at best.
+So for rims, go purely based on looks, and choose the one you like the most.

 Tires